wobbals/opentok-ios-sdk-webrtc/README.md

 ==========================

 This SDK lets you use OpenTok on WebRTC video sessions in apps you build for iPad, iPhone, and iPod touch devices.

+To get started, [sign up for a Developer Account](https://dashboard.tokbox.com/signups/new) and get your API Key.

-This means you can use OpenTok video sessions across iOS devices AND web clients that use OpenTok on WebRTC.
+You can use OpenTok video sessions across iOS devices AND web clients that use OpenTok on WebRTC.
 For details about using this SDK with web clients, see the [JavaScript documentation](http://www.tokbox.com/opentok/api/documentation/v2) at the TokBox website.